Felix van Groeningen

 Felix van Groeningen ([ˈfeːlɪks fɑŋ ˈɣrunɪŋə(n)]; born 1 November 1977) is a Belgian film director and screenwriter.
-He is known for The Broken Circle Breakdown (2012) and Belgica (2016), with the former being nominated for Best Foreign Language Film at the 86th Academy Awards.
-He made his English-language debut with the biographical drama Beautiful Boy (2018).
+He is most known for the drama film The Broken Circle Breakdown (2012), for which he was nominated for Best International Feature Film at the 86th Academy Awards.

+He made his English-language debut with the biographical film Beautiful Boy (2018), while his drama film The Eight Mountains (2022) won the Jury Prize at the 2022 Cannes Film Festival.

 Personal life

 Van Groeningen was born in Ghent.
 His parents were hippies who led a very liberal lifestyle.
 He has an older brother, Seppe.
 After his parents' divorce, they lived in the same house, but each with a new partner.
 His father started a live music club 'The Charlatan' when he was twelve-years-old, which became the inspiration for his film Belgica.
 He studied at the Royal Academy of Fine Arts (KASK) and graduated in 2000 with a Masters of Audiovisual Arts, his masters thesis was the short film 50CC.
 He and Belgian actress Charlotte Vandermeersch have a son, Rufus, who was born in 2018.